Moment of reckoning for English football ownership?

 Chelsea fans can point to the way Russian finance was warmly welcomed into London over the last two decades, and ask why they should be singled out.

 As Liverpool manager Jurgen Klopp asked last week: "Did anyone really care when Roman Abramovich came to Chelsea?
 Did anyone really care when Newcastle got taken over?
-Do supporters really care?
+Do supporters really care?"

 Klopp did say football needs to "think more about where the money is coming from", adding: "It is pretty obvious where the money is coming from.
 Everyone knew it, but we accepted it.
 That's our fault.
 It is society's fault so we accepted it.
 Now we cannot accept it anymore and so we punish them.
 It is not Chelsea's fault.
 Not at all."